Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 - A message pointer (msg): This is the actual message you receive with all the information the other service wants to give you.
 You will be able to get the LED state from the data of this message.

-To control the LED depending on the message data, you can fill the content of the callback function `Led_MsgHandler` where you pasted it at the beginning of your file _Arduino.ino_:
+To control the LED depending on the message data, you can fill the content of the callback function `Led_MsgHandler` where you pasted it at the beginning of your main file (Arduiono.ino or main.c)

 <Tabs>
 <TabItem value="Arduino" label="Arduino">